daniel5151/blog/wideNES.md

 There are quite a few compatibility issues, with several games playing incorrectly / not booting at all.
 Fortunately, just because ANESE isn't a great emulator, does not mean that wideNES is a bad technique.
 The principles wideNES relies on are solid, and should be easy to implement in other emulators!

-Performance wise, ANESE and wideNES are not the greatest, occasionally dipping below 60fps, even on relatively powerful PCs!
-There are many optimizations that should be implemented in ANESE and wideNES.
-For wideNES, there is lots of room for improvement in regards to how the frames are recorded, how the map is rendered, and how hashes are sampled.
+Performance wise, ANESE and wideNES are not the greatest, with some relatively powerful PCs occationally dipping below 60fps!
+There are many optimizations that really should be implemented in ANESE and wideNES.
+Aside from general improvements in ANESE core, wideNES can definately improve how frames are recorded, how the map is rendered, and how hashes are sampled.

 ## Conclusion

 While i've discussed the major aspects of how wideNES works, there many smaller techniques wideNES uses that work together to improve the final results.
 For example, wideNES keeps a map of each frame's true-hash and it's scroll values, which are used to allow "reentrant" scenes.
-This feature, and many more, are described in the heavily-commented source for wideNES, available on the [project's GitHub page](https://github.com/daniel5151/ANESE).
+This feature, and many more, are described in the heavily-commented source for wideNES, available on the [wideNES project-page](https://prilik.com/ANESE/wideNES).

 Working on wideNES has been a truly awesome experience, but with another semester at the University of Waterloo right around the corner, I doubt i'll get the chance to work on wideNES for a while. wideNES to a point where it mostly works, and i'm glad I could write this post discussing some of the tech behind it!